 - Easily fill out PDF forms and print the form correctly.

 Troubleshooting on Can't Print PDF on Mac

 1. PDF is protected by a open password and cannot be opened.

 You need to insert the open password and then directly click "File"->"Print" to start printing.
 You can learn more on how to print secured PDF on Mac.

 2. PDF is protected by a permission password and cannot be edited and printed.

-You can convert PDF file to Word document with iSkysoft PDF Editor by clicking "File"->"Convert to Word" before printing, then print the Word file.
+You can convert PDF file to Word document with iSkysoft PDF Editor by clicking the "Convert" button on the top toolbar before printing, then print the Word file.